MileHacker Logo

 Mid-Range Restaurants

 Numerous mid-range restaurants deliver diverse options.
-They serve Iranian and Khuzestani cuisine, along with some offering limited international choices.
-These establishments feature comfortable places and good value.
+They serve Iranian and Khuzestani cuisine, with certain offering limited overseas choices.
+These establishments feature comfortable settings and good value.

 • Diverse Iranian and Khuzestani cuisine.